 Vague doses of ingredients in a proprietary blend can be detrimental to your health in either of two ways:

 If the dosage is too low, you will not achieve the health goals that led you to purchase the supplement in the first place.
-If the dose is too high, it can lead to toxicity and even overdosing.
+Conversely, if the dose is too high, it can lead to toxicity and even overdosing.

 Overdosing of certain minerals may have detrimental effects on certain body organs in the long term.
-Moreover, it may be difficult for doctors to treat an overdose if the actual ingested dose is not clear.
+Moreover, it may be difficult for doctors to treat an overdose if the actual ingested dose is unclear.